 Stop!
-Before you do anything about removing bees or removing bee hives, you should first attempt to contact a local beekeeper.
-They’re good folk, and may solve your problem easy as pie…and they’ll be glad to help.
+Before you do anything about removing bees or removing bee hives, you should first attempt to contact a beekeeper.
+The may solve your problem easy as pie…and they’ll be glad to help.

 There is a good chance they will get rid of your bees for free.
 Why?
 Because in the last few years wild honey bee populations have dwindled down to almost 3% of their estimated original population.
 Before resorting to bee killer, steps should be taken to remove the bees peacefully, without chemicals.
 Ask around your local co-op; someone is bound to know a beekeeper.